 They are now developing site-specific SWPPPs on their school campuses that incorporate topography, area use, and implementation details for stormwater quality improvement.
 Students study the campus storm drain infrastructure and how pollutants produced on campus end up in the ocean.

-Bryn Evans, Dudek’s watershed management practice manager, is one of several Dudek volunteer instructors.
-Evans said, “Teaching the program has been tremendously engaging.”
-He went on to say school-based water quality education programs are a great way to accomplish both education and public outreach, encouraging youths to take an active role in managing stormwater runoff in their local environment.
+There are several Dudek volunteer instructors, and they share the belief that water quality education programs in schools are a great way to accomplish both education and public outreach, encouraging youths to take an active role in managing stormwater runoff in their local environment.

 SWPPP Program Implementation